messDiv/MESS/docs/inference.rst

 The ``Classifier.predict()`` method provides a very sophisticated suite of routines for automating machine learning performance tuning.
-Here we disable *all* of this in order for it to run quickly, trading performance for accuracy.
+Here we disable **all** of this in order for it to run quickly, trading accuracy for performance.
 The ``select_features`` argument controls whether or not to prune summary statistics based on correlation and informativeness.
 The ``param_search`` argument controls whether or not to exhaustively search the space of parameters to maximize accuracy of the ML algorithm selected.
-Finally, the ``quick`` argument subsets the size of the simulation database to 1000 simulations.
+Finally, the ``quick`` argument subsets the size of the simulation database to 1000 simulations, again as a means of running quickly to check framework behavior.
 In normal conditions, when you want to investigate real data you should use ``select_featers=True, param_search=True, quick=False``.
 This will result in much more accurate inference, yet will take *much* more time to run.

 The call to ``cla.predict()`` returns both the most likely community assembly model (``est``) and the model probabilities (``proba``), which